quintusdias/glymur/docs/source/introduction.rst

     $ pip install glymur

-In addition to the package, this also gives you a script **jp2dump** that can be used from the command line line to print JPEG 2000 metadata.
+In addition to the package, this also gives you a command line script **jp2dump** that can be used from the command line line to print JPEG 2000 metadata.